reshalfahsi/reshalfahsi.github.io/software.md

 </div>

-A naive implementation of neural network.
+A naive implementation of a neural network.
 The code structure is heavily inspired by [PyTorch](https://github.com/pytorch/pytorch) and [TensorFlow](https://github.com/tensorflow/tensorflow).
 However, this package is used for educational purposes and is not intended to be adopted in production.
-This project's source code is hosted on [Github](https://github.com/reshalfahsi/neuralnetwork).
+This project's source code is hosted on [GitHub](https://github.com/reshalfahsi/neuralnetwork).

 -----